eic/BeastMagneticField/README.md

     auto bmf = new BeastMagneticField(<ASCII-map-file-location>);
     bool ret = bmf->GetFieldValue(r, z, br, bz);

-  # include/BeastMagneticField.h has a couple of methods to control
+  # include/BeastMagneticField.h has a couple of methods to control the GetFieldValue() call behaviour;
-  # the behaviour of the GetFieldValue() call;
 ```